 "Freemium is like a Samurai sword: unless you’re a master at using it, you can cut your arm off." - Rob Walling

-Put in my words, don’t mess it up. 😉
+In my words, don’t mess it up. 😉

 Easier said than done.

 Whether you call it freemium, free trial, or some sort of hybrid, for the purposes of this article, it doesn’t matter.
-They’re all a way of being product-led and give your users an easy way to try before you buy.
+They’re all a way of being product-led and giving your users an easy way to try before you buy.

 You can iron out what model will work best for your business in this article.